 On 13 October, the European Commission provided an analysis of the recent sharp increase in energy prices and announced in a communication; the publishing of a Factsheet Toolbox for action and support that contains short and medium-term measures that can be implemented by the EU Member States to address the situation.

 Brussels, Riga, 19 October 2021.
 Eurovent welcomes Europlast, Latvian manufacturer of ventilation systems and accessories, as its newest Corresponding Member.
 Europlast has officially become the first-ever Eurovent member from Latvia; further expanding the association’s footprint throughout Europe.

-In cooperation with Orgalime, the Eurovent Team regularly provides you with an in-depth overview on all European legislative developments of relevance for the HVACR sector.
+In cooperation with Orgalim, the Eurovent Team regularly provides you with an in-depth overview on all European legislative developments of relevance to the HVACR sector.
 The Bulletin provides for a hands-on compendium allowing the industry to assess the status quo and expected future developments.
 In addition to recent sector specific issues, our Team has summarised some of the key takeaways within this article.

 The Technical Secretariat of the HLCF has issued the 22-page report of the 1st meeting and invited to the topical meetings 19 October – Digitisation, 20 October – Resilience and 22 October – Green topic.